Trump administration moves to roll back greenhouse gas rules on methane - LI News Radio

 Trump administration moves to roll back greenhouse gas rules on methane

-(WASHINGTON) — The Trump administration announced its latest proposal to reverse Obama-era regulations on greenhouse gases on Thursday, the latest proposal targeting restrictions on the release of methane from oil and natural gas operations.
+(WASHINGTON) — The Trump administration announced its latest proposal to reverse Obama-era regulations on greenhouse gases on Thursday, this time targeting restrictions on the release of methane from oil and natural gas operations.

 The move is the most recent in a series of policies meant to reverse policies put in place under the Obama administration intended to dramatically reduce greenhouse gas emissions to combat climate change.